inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-12-22-how-to-prove-it-ch-6-sec-2.markdown

 ---
 layout: blog
 title:  "How To Prove It, Ch-6 Sec-6.2, More Examples"
+description:  "Inchmeal Velleman's How To Prove It Solutions, Ch-6 Sec-6.2, More Examples"
 tags: mathematics howToProveIt
 ---
-This post contains solutions of Chapter - 6, Section - 6.2, More Examples.
+This post contains solutions of Chapter - 6, Section - 6.2, More Examples from Velleman's book **How To Prove It**.

 <!--more-->